Development Bank of Saxony

 The Development Bank of Saxony (known as SAB from the German name Sächsische Aufbaubank) was founded in 1991 and is the state development institution for the state of Saxony, Germany.

 Activities

 The Development Bank of Saxony allocates subsidies e.g. from the European Regional Development Fund in the form of grants, sureties and loans into various sectors of the economy e.g. technology, as well as into residential and municipal construction.

 In the business year 2016, the bank made over 50,000 payments and grants totalling almost 1.4 billion euro and loans of over 450 million euro.

 Location

 The headquarters of the Development Bank of Saxony is in Leipzig since January 2017, although the headquarters building was completed only in 2021.
-A branch office will be kept at the former headquarter building in Dresden.
+A branch office is retained at the former headquarter building in Dresden.

 The bank also has customer centers in Leipzig, Dresden and Chemnitz and a regional office in Görlitz.